bormaxi8080/osint-timeline/DRAFT.md

 **Software Development & APIs:**

-OpenUI is a full-stack Generative UI framework — a compact streaming-first language, a React runtime with built-in component libraries, and ready-to-use chat interfaces — that is up to **[67% more token-efficient](https://www.openui.com/docs/openui-lang/benchmarks)** than JSON: https://www.openui.com/
+OpenUI is a full-stack Generative UI framework - a compact streaming-first language, a React runtime with built-in component libraries, and ready-to-use chat interfaces - that is up to **[67% more token-efficient](https://www.openui.com/docs/openui-lang/benchmarks)** than JSON: https://www.openui.com/

+vphone-cli.
+Boot a virtual iPhone (iOS 26) via Apple's Virtualization.framework using PCC research VM infrastructure: https://github.com/Lakr233/vphone-cli

 Edit Banana: A framework for converting statistical formats into editable: https://github.com/BIT-DataLab/Edit-Banana